evykassirer/notes/cs365/README.md

 ### NP

-Def'n: The **running time** of a **NTM** is a function t: N->N where t(n) is the maximum # of transitions followed by *any* valid compuation path before the NTM halts and over *any* input of length n
+Def'n: The **running time** of a **NTM** is a function t: N->N where t(n) is the maximum # of transitions followed by *any* valid computation path before the NTM halts and over *any* input of length n

 Def'n: NTIME(t(n)) is the class of languages that can be decided by an NTM with